Weavers

 “Everything that is good; the concepts in Navajo of beauty, perfection, harmony, goodness, normality, success, well-being, blessedness, order, and ideal.”

-Handbook of North American Indians Vol. 10 Southwest, Gary Witherspoon,
+Handbook of North American Indians Vol. 10 Southwest, Gary WitherspoonLanguage and Reality in Navajo World View.

 A Few of the Weavers…

-• Mary Lee Begay: Artist in residence for over 34 years
+Mary Lee Begay over 34 years

-• Evelyn Curley: Artist in residence for over 30 years
+Evelyn Curley for 30 years

-• Helen Kirk: artist in residence for 25 years
+Helen Kirk for 25 years

 Scroll to Top